 These notes should be used in conjunction with the following programs:

-For lathes using changewheels for screwcutting (on a lathe like this) use: NthreadsP written by Geoff Carter
+For other lathes using changewheels for screwcutting (on a lathe like this) use: NthreadsP written by Geoff Carter

 For lathes with a screwcutting gearbox (on a lathe like this) use BoxfthreadP